PhilHacks/Nike.Clone/README.md

 **Project Name:** Nike Clone

 **Description:** This project is a front-end clone of Nike's official website.
-It demonstrates my capabilities in front-end web development, showcasing a layout similar to the Nike store with functionality that highlights the latest sneaker trends and collections.
+It demonstrates my capabilities in front-end web development, showcasing a layout similar to the Nike store.

 ## Installation and Setup